-Chair-elect Mary Anne Cooper is the Vice President of Public Policy at the Oregon Farm Bureau.
+Chair Mary Anne Cooper is the Vice President of Public Policy at the Oregon Farm Bureau.
 In addition to representing the Oregon Farm Bureau on legal issues, Mary Anne works with state and federal agencies on water quality, water supply, removal-fill, Endangered Species Act, NEPA, Clean Water Act, floodplain regulation, land use, land acquisition, and other natural resources issues.
 Mary Anne came to the Oregon Farm Bureau from private practice in Portland.
 While in private practice, Mary Anne represented farmers and small businesses on a wide variety of federal and state environmental issues.
-Mary Anne is the past chair for the executive committee of the Agricultural Law Section of the Oregon State Bar, on the board of the ER Jackman Foundation for Oregon State University, and on the board of the Western Resources Legal Center.
+Mary Anne is on the board of the ER Jackman Foundation for Oregon State University, and on the board of the Western Resources Legal Center.

 Treasurer Kathryn “Cassie” Peters founded Cassie Peters Legal + Consulting, LLC, a cannabis-focused transactional business law practice, in 2015.
-Based in Eugene, Cassie represents Oregon hemp and non-hemp cannabis producers, processors, and retailers as well as small farmers and wide variety of small business clients.
+Based in Eugene, Cassie represents Oregon hemp and non-hemp cannabis producers, processors, and retailers as well as a variety of small farms and small business clients.
 In addition to her transactional work, she helps her cannabis clients navigate the complex licensing and compliance issues inherent in a rapidly evolving and highly regulated industry.
-Prior to attending law school, Cassie owned and operated a hemp clothing business, sharing the history and benefits of hemp as fiber far and wide.
-After spending fifteen years as an entrepreneur and hemp advocate, Cassie changed course, earning her J.D. at the University of Oregon School of Law in 2010.
-Her passion for farmers and local farm and food systems let her to pursue an LL.M. in agricultural and food law at the University of Arkansas School of Law and spend another four years working small farms and local producers as a consultant, an executive director, and a publisher of a start-up local food magazine before returning to Oregon to start her law practice.
-Cassie currently serves on the Rogue Farm Corps Board of Directors and is the Chair-Elect of the OSB Cannabis Law Section Executive Committee, the Chair of the OSB Cannabis Law Institute Planning Subcommittee, and the Treasurer of the OSB Agricultural Law Section Executive Committee.
+Cassie is the Past-Chair of the OSB Cannabis and Psychedelics Law Section Executive Committee, the Chair of the OSB Cannabis Law Institute Planning Subcommittee, and the Treasurer of the OSB Agricultural Law Section Executive Committee.

 Molly Tucker Hasenback graduated Magna Cum Laude from University of Idaho, College of Law in 2013.
 Upon graduation, she returned to her family’s ranch on Weston Mountain.
 She became a partner at Monahan, Grove & Tucker in 2016.
-She focuses her practice on estate planning, estate and gift taxation, probate, real estate law, contract law, business law and landlord-tenant law.
+She focuses her practice on estate planning, estate and gift taxation, probate, real estate law, contract law and business law.
 She is actively involved in her community and the Milton-Freewater Rotary Club.
-In her free time, she enjoys spending time with her family, including her husband, Clell, and two little girls, Hattie and Lena.
-She also enjoys travelling, being outdoors, and taking care of the cows at her ranch.
+In 2021, she became the Milton-Freewater Municipal Court Judge.
+In her free time, she enjoys spending time with her family, travelling, being outdoors, skiing and taking care of the cows at her ranch.